 Game Procedure - By-Law I 5a

 All teams must have rosters and passcards at the field.
 If a team is missing either they have until the end of the game to produce them.
-The game will be played and the fact that they are missing reported to the MAPLE office by the referee.This game may be declared a forfeit by the Commission.
+The game will be played and the fact that they are missing reported to the MAPLE office by the referee.This game may be declared a forfeit by the League office.
 Referees do not determine forfeits.

 Individual players lacking a passcard will not be allowed to play.